dimadesu/android-rtmp-ingest/README.md

 ## ffmpeg

-I usually use `ffmpeg` with Nginx that is running as a service.
+I usually use `ffmpeg` with Nginx that is running as a service in Termux.
 I think you can run another Termux tab if you want to make it work with MediaMTX (if it is nor running as a service).

 Please refer to the Nginx and ffmpeg instructions in another repo for details https://github.com/dimadesu/termux-nginx-rtmp (it's missing a bit with hardware accelarate options though, I'll update it someday).